rickdevera/oh_cnapp/ambassador/lessons/module-3-cspm-requirements.md

             1.  `Select` **Network Exposure Scope->All IPs**
             1.  `Select` the **EC2** Instance
             1.  `Select` the **Network** menu
-            [!Note] The graph view
+            1.  `Study` The graph view

+    1. Validation Question:
+        1. Which EC2 images have **Indirect** access?
+        1. Which resources is providing the **direct** access?

 1. Insights into federated identity providers like Azure AD and Okta for identity and access management. (optional if using federated identity)
+    1. In this environment federated access is going through <u>Tenable One</u>,
     1. From the Left Menu, `Select` **IAM->Federated Identity Permissions**

 1. A robust mechanism to detect and alert on misconfigurations across various cloud resources.
-    Tenable Cloud Security brings together large volumes of activity data from multiple sources, making it easy to monitor and audit cloud activity based on this data.

-    Tenable then uses this data to simplify in-depth cloud detection and response (CDR) by monitoring and reporting on suspicious or unusual activity across your entire multi-cloud environment.
-By creating a behavioral baseline for each identity captured across cloud provider log trails, the platform detects and turns anomalous findings into contextualized, risk-prioritized alerts that allow you to detect and respond to anomalies.

-    Leveraging advanced analytics and granular visibility on access, entitlement, and infrastructure configuration changes, Tenable simplifies incident response and investigation.
-Upon identifying unusual identity behavior, Tenable flags it and identifies the root cause.
+    1. These steps will be instructor lead as settings are not available through users with Collaborator access.
+The lab is configured to send alerts by setting up an Automation rule and can also be sent other integration methods such as a SEIM or Webhooks.

     1. If you were searching for activity from a user (demogoat) whose been making unusual to the system.

         1.  `Click` on **Activity Log** from the **Left-Menu**
-        1.  `Click` on the *filter* **Identify**
+        1.  `Click` on the *filter* **Identity**
         1.  `Enter` **demogoat* in the search field
         1.  `Click` on the *filter* **Resources**
         1.  `Enter` **cnappgoat-http-bucket** in the *search field*
         1.  `Select` the entry for cnappgoat-http-bucket

-        This will show the activities associated for a resource.
+        - This will show the activities associated for a resource.
 This can also be done by selecting the resources and selecting Activities in the widget.

     1. Another method is to automatically recieve notifications, follow the steps below:
+        1. To setup follow the steps outline in this link [Integrations and Automations](https://docs.ermetic.com/docs/integrations-and-automations)

         1. From the **Bottom-Left Menu**, `Click` on **Settings**,
         1.  `Select` **Automations->Policies**